Menu

 Games are a powerful tool to help audiences let go of their preconceptions and engage deeply with new concepts.
 In this workshop participants will collaborate to design games that incorporate both science and hope, to help audiences see the light in the darkness and be part of collective action towards a better future.

-Make & Take Extravaganza (Collaborators Wanted)
+Make & Take Extravaganza - Breakout Activity

 Magne Hognestad